Turn to Me

 Turn to Me is a compilation album released by Vanessa Amorosi in 2001.
 The packaging contains bonus multi-media components "Have a Look" (German video), "Shine" (UK video) and a hidden video of "The Power" (Oz Outtakes) which is not credited on the insert.
 Also included is a photo gallery and screen saver.

 Turn to Me contained both new original tracks (Tracks 1, 2, 4, 6, 8, 9, 10) as well as a compilation of tracks that were unreleased in Australia along with remixes of popular songs from both "Turn to Me" and "The Power".
 It also includes Vanessa's new cover of "Get Here", which she first covered as a promotional single in 1998 for Sydney Central Plaza.
+"Rise Up" was covered by the final 12 of the first season of Australian Idol in 2003, and reached number one on the ARIA Singles Chart.

 Chart performance

 Turn to Me peaked at number 21 on the Australian Albums Chart.